Unveiling the Impact of iSDA's Rice Harvest Data Survey in Mwea, Kenya

 Tailored Advice & Improved Farming Practices

-From the survey, it was discovered that farmers using their own practice not only overspent on fertilisers, but they also often used inappropriate types of fertiliser products.
+From the survey, it was discovered that farmers using their own practice were spending their money on inappropriate types of fertiliser products.
 One of Virtual Agronomist’s standout features is its ability to adapt fertiliser recommendations to the unique soil properties of different regions. iSDA’s digital soil map of Africa revealed that Mwea’s soil contains naturally high potassium levels, and despite this, farmers who used their own practice generally applied fertilisers with higher levels of potassium which were not needed.
 In contrast, Virtual Agronomist recommended higher nitrogen fertiliser rates than own-practice farmers used.

 Farmers who used Virtual Agronomist were guided to apply balanced fertilisers at the start of the season, ensuring the inclusion of all three critical nutrients: Nitrogen, Phosphorus, and Potassium (NPK).
 This approach contrasted sharply with the practices of many farmers who did not use the service.
 Among non-users, approximately 49% of own-practice farmers used basal fertilisers (fertilisers added before or when a crop is planted) that did not contain any nitrogen.
 The lower nitrogen levels likely led to reduced yields for farmers using their traditional methods, as nitrogen deficiency likely stunted the growth of rice seedlings.